-Why You Shouldn’t Ignore Your Feet (And How To Keep Them Happy)
+Why You Shouldn't Ignore Your Feet (And How To Keep Them Happy)

 The muscle group in your foot (known as intrinsic muscles) are very small and some can be difficult to isolate.
 Nick St Louis, founder of The Foot Collective, an Ottawa, Ont.-based education and health company recommends what he calls “short foot” exercise.
 While standing, contract the muscles in your foot while keeping the toes flat.
 You may see your foot shorten slightly, but even if there is not a big visual change, it’s still beneficial.
 Think of it as kegels for your feet.
 Cold feet in winter?
 Do short foot.
 Feeling a little stiff?
 Try short foot.
 That muscle activation increases blood flow.

 The other activity that is most likely to strengthen your feet?
 Walking.
-Walk to the corner store.
-Walk to your child’s school.
-Walk down the hall to your co-worker’s desk rather than sending an email.
 Sometimes the best medicine is movement.

 Stretching is important, too